NandoSerrano85/etsy_seller_automater/README.md

-# Etsy Seller Automaker
+# CraftFlow

-A comprehensive tool for Etsy sellers to automate listing creation, manage shop analytics, and create design mockups.
+A comprehensive platform for Etsy sellers to streamline their business with professional mockups, automation tools, and analytics.

 ## Features